pulumi/docs/content/blog/embrace-kubernetes-part2/index.md

 Another approach is to build your own solution.
 One example is to rely on raw compute power and spinning VMs in and out very quickly.
 In this case, you’ll need to decide if you’re getting value for your money because you may not be using the entire VM or sizing it correctly, which Kubernetes does for you.

-You’ll also need to build the basic building blocks as well as the glue that ties everything together.
+You’ll also need to build the basic building blocks, as well as the glue that ties everything together.
 That glue can be anything from a set of shell scripts to a very, very complex orchestration framework.
 The industry was in this mode for at least 10 years and there were many problems with this approach, particularly at scale.
 So, even if you think that the Kubernetes tooling is insufficient, you’ll run into similar problems with the DIY approach.

 ## Picking a First Project

 Most medium to large organizations run multiple applications, and some of them are only used internally.
-A good way to start with Kubernetes is to pick an internal application that’s not mission critical.
+A good way to start with Kubernetes is to pick an internal application that’s not mission-critical.
 Migrating that application to Kubernetes will give you a feel for what the experience will look like.
-You’ll be able to identify the gaps, the things that you like and the potential problems.
+You’ll be able to identify the gaps, the things that you like, and the potential problems.

 So, start small and give yourself the time to learn.
 Once you feel comfortable, evaluate if Kubernetes is right for your company.
-If it is, then you can start to gradually move things over.
+If it is, then you can start to move things over gradually

 ## Summary